The Geometry of Warped Product Singularities: Abstract

 \section{Abstract}

-This article studies the degenerate warped products of singular semi-Riemannian manifolds.
-One main result is that a degenerate warped product of semi-regular semi-Riemannian manifolds with the warping function satisfying a certain condition is a semi-regular semi-Riemannian manifold.
-The main invariants of the warped product are expressed in terms of those of the factor manifolds.
+In this article the degenerate warped products of singular semi-Riemannian manifolds are studied.
+They were used recently by the author to handle singularities occurring in General Relativity, in black holes and at the big-bang.
+One main result presented here is that a degenerate warped product of semi-regular semi-Riemannian manifolds with the warping function satisfying a certain condition is a semi-regular semi-Riemannian manifold.
+The connection and the Riemann curvature of the warped product are expressed in terms of those of the factor manifolds.
 Examples of singular semi-Riemannian manifolds which are semi-regular are constructed as warped products.
-Degenerate warped products are used to define spherical warped products.
-As applications, cosmological models and black holes solutions with semi-regular singularities are constructed.
-Such singularities are compatible with the densitized version of Einstein's equation, and don't block the time evolution.
-In following papers we will apply the technique developed here to resolve the singularities of the Friedmann-Lema\^itre-Robertson-Walker, Schwarzschild, Reissner-Nordstr\"om and Kerr-Newman spacetimes.
+Applications include cosmological models and black holes solutions with semi-regular singularities.
+Such singularities are compatible with a certain reformulation of the Einstein equation, which in addition holds at semi-regular singularities too.